RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 1. The VM can be implemented on **powerful servers** using physical memory.
 1. The VM can be implemented on **small microcontrollers** using mainly logical memory.
 1. Words are **32 signed bits** (little endian, two's complement).
-1. All instructions are always exactly **1 cell wide** (that is, 32 bits wide).
+1. All instructions are **1 cell wide** (that is, 32 bits wide) but a few use data from the following cell.
 1. Thus instructions are **simple**, **symmetrical**, **compact** and **small-device friendly**.
 1. The least-significant 8 bits of an instruction comprise its *opcode*.
 1. The most-significant 24 bits of an instruction comprise its *metadata*.
-1. For instructions which cannot fail, the *metadata* is an *address* or is ignored.
+1. For instructions which cannot fail the *metadata* is an *address* (in the case of *branch instructions*) or is ignored.
-1. For instructions which can fail, the *metadata* is a *failure address* except:
+1. Most instructions can fail.
+For instructions which can fail, the *metadata* is a *failure address*.
-    - for *literal instructions*, it is a *literal*;
-    - for *call instructions*, it is an *address*.
-1. For *literal instructions* and *call instructions*:
-    - the *failure address* is implicitly the following cell;
+1. *Literal instructions* and *call instructions* can fail.
+They are unusual in that they use data from the following cell:
-    - the following cell is skipped upon success.
+    - the following cell is skipped upon success and contains the address or literal used by the instruction.
 1. The VM has **3 stacks** of words: a data stack (ds), a software stack (ss) and a return stack (rs).
 1. Each stack has a maximum depth of **256 elements**.
 1. Inability to call a subroutine (call failure due to rs full) triggers **branch on failure**.